-Throughout the Washington area, organizations that help the less fortunate or those with special needs are making lists and checking them twice, and those are just some of the items and assistance they need to make the holidays happier.
+Throughout the Washington area, organizations that help the less fortunate are making lists and checking them twice, and those are just some of the items and assistance they need to make the holidays happier for their clients.

 Karen Kornegay, the hospital's director of volunteer services, says the singers often are groups of co-workers, choir members or high school students.

 "We're always looking for volunteers who want to come in and do that during the holidays," she said.
 "The kids enjoy it, and the visits make the day joyous for them."